samfisherirl/Github.ahk-API-for-AHKv2/README.md

-# Download latest releases from github with classes or functions, including self-application update.
+# Download latest releases from github with classes or functions, including version details to perpetually ensure the application is updated.

 A Modular Library to Download latest releases from github api and check version.